UH-StudentServices/kurssisivu-backend/README.md

 ### Initialisation of Redis

-Before running updater,  organisation keys should be saved in REdis with key _ORGANIZATIONS_KEY_ as an json of the form
+Before running updater,  organization codes should be saved in Redis with key _ORGANIZATIONS_KEY_ as a json of the form

 ```
 [